Get Your Copy of The CXO's Playbook for Gen AI: Practical Insights From Industry Leaders. Download Now >

 JDK 16 had a records feature, for developers who needed to deal with boilerplate codes (such as getter/setter, constructor, equals, and hashcode implementations).

-Records are built on components, components are compiled as final fields like below, they are only fields that can have records, but we cannot add any instance fields in records.
+Records are built on components, components are compiled as final fields, like below, they are the only fields that can have records, but we cannot add any instance fields to records.

 record range(int start, int end){}

-Record is final class, no state can be added to record class through inheritance.
+Record is a final class, no state can be added to the record class through inheritance.

 public final class point{